questions upon questions

-Not everyone finds it easy to work with wool and wool-silk fabrics right from the beginning.
-For you to have a few less question marks in your head before you start, or even if you already started and have one specific question, we made an overview of the most frequently asked questions here.
+Not everyone finds it easy to work with wool and wool-silk fabrics.
+So that you may have a few fewer question marks in your head before you start, or even if it has already started a long time ago and you have a question, we have put together an overview of the most frequently asked questions for you here.
 Maybe and hopefully this will solve one or the other question.
-If you still have a question or problem, don't hesitate to ask in the great community, in our Facebook-Group or to send us an email.
+If you still don't know what to do next, don't hesitate to ask in the great community, in our Facebook group , or to send us an email .

-(PS: for more general questions, the facebook group will definitely be faster with the answer than we are with answering by email =) )
+(PS: for more general questions, the Facebook group will definitely be faster with the answer than we can with the answer by email =) )

-We also have a few general articles about the sewing and care of wool fabrics in our blog.
+We also have a few general articles about sewing wool fabrics and their care on the blog .

 Buying on site - Can I pick up orders directly in Hanover?

-No. From time to time we hold warehouse- events, to which we invite you separately.
-Otherwise, we do not have a shop, but only a warehouse, which is why buying or picking up on site is unfortunately not possible at the moment.
+no From time to time we hold camp events, we invite you separately.
+Otherwise, we do not have a shop, but only a warehouse, which is why collection on site is unfortunately not possible at the moment.

-You can always see the available fabrics on our website.
-As a rule, we do not sell any fabric by email, so we ask you not to send us any inquiries about this - it is always so difficult for us when we have to say “no”!
-If a fabric is sold out in the shop, we may still have a few leftovers, as we are always very careful when offering for sale.
-After cutting current floods of orders, we take a close look at the leftovers and measure them.
-At this point we already know better how many mistakes there were in the respective fabric and had to be cut out.
-After an exact count, the remaining meters are put back in the shop so that everyone has the same chance of buying some of them.
-Faulty pieces and the very last few meters then come in our popular surprise packages.
+You can always see the available offer on our website.
+As a rule, we do not sell any fabrics by email, so we ask that you do not send us any inquiries about this - it is always so difficult for us when we have to say no!
+If a fabric is sold out in the shop, we may still have a few leftovers, as we are always very careful when hiring.
+After cutting current floods of orders, we take a close look at the leftovers and measure.
+Then we can better estimate how many mistakes there were in the respective fabrics and had to be cut out.
+After an exact count, these are then put back in the shop so that everyone has the same chance of being able to buy something else.
+Faulty materials and the very last few meters then come in our popular Ü packages

-My fabric has an error/ a ladder / is the wrong fabric - what should I do now?
+My fabric has an error/run/is the wrong fabric - what should I do now?

-We do our best to ensure that we always send out the right fabrics and that they are faultless.
-Should we nevertheless make a mistake, please send an email to email@example.com so that we can exchange the fabric.
-From time to time we get questions about mistakes on the very edge of a piece of fabric: The fabrics are hung on the edge during the process of knitting - this is the so-called "selvedge" (it is also called like this with knitted fabrics).
-The selvedge therefore often has small holes or even ladders.
+We try very hard to ensure that we always send out the right fabrics and that they are faultless.
+Should we nevertheless make a mistake, please send an email to firstname.lastname@example.org so that we can exchange the fabric.
+From time to time we get questions about mistakes on the very edge of a piece of material.
+The fabrics are hung on the edge when knitting.
+This is the so-called "selvedge" (also called knitted fabrics) - the selvedge therefore often has small holes or even ladders.
 It should not be sewn and is not included in the width given in the shop.
-So that's not a reason for a complaint, it's quite normal :-) Since we get a lot of questions about it, we often cut off the edge if it’s full of holes so that you don't get confused.
-But since this is a lot of extra work, we sometimes do without it :-)
+So that's not a reason for a complaint, it's quite normal :-) Since we get a lot of questions about it, we often cut off the edge if there are very holes in the edge so that you don't get confused, but since it's a lot of extra work, we sometimes do without it :-)

-If I pay immediately, when will my order ship?
+If I pay immediately, how soon will my order ship?

-You can find our delivery times in an information box on our website - that’s rather the upper limit.
-When new fabrics have just been added, we have a lot of orders and the delivery time is then at the upper end of the delivery time.
-Normally we deliver faster.
+You can find our delivery times in an information box on our website.
+That's more of the maximum.
+Experience shows that when new fabrics have just been added, we have a lot of orders and the delivery time is then at the upper end of the delivery time.
+Normally we deliver rather faster.

 Can I first get new fabrics as a fabric sample?

-When you place an order, you are always welcome to request fabric samples by writing in the comment field - you can specify colors or types of fabric, which we will then add to your order free of charge.
-If you would like to have samples of our fabrics before placing your first order, we can send you our fabric sample sheet .
-Specific requests are also possible there, please indicate them in the comment field.
+When you place an order, you are welcome to request fabric samples in the comment field - specifically, specific colors or types of fabric, which we will then enclose with your order free of charge.
+If you would like a fabric sample before you place your first order, we can send you our fabric sample sheet.
+Here, too, specific requests are possible, please indicate them in the comment field.

-(If you order the samples for money and don't need the sample-sheet, but only the specifically desired fabrics, then please tell us - the creation of the fabric sample- sheets is very laborious and it would be a shame if you didn't need it at all ;- ) )
+(If you order the swatches for money, but you don't need the swatch sheet, but only the specifically desired fabrics, then please write that down - the creation of the swatch sheets is very laborious and it would be a shame if you didn't need it at all ;- ) )

 I want to exchange or return part of my order.

-Please read our instructions on withdrawal first and use our withdrawal form.
-We will then inform you about the further steps of the return and whether it is possible in your specific case.
+Please read our information on revocation first and use our model revocation.
+We will then inform you about the further steps of the return and whether it is possible in your case.
 Please note: We can only take back goods that are undamaged and in their original condition.
 This means in particular that they have not yet been washed or even sewn up.
 It is therefore essential to check the goods before washing.

-Can I change my order / add something to my order afterwards?
+Can I change/add something to my order afterwards?

 What does organic jersey / GOTS certified / mulesing-free mean?

-It is particularly important to us that the production of our wool and wool/silk fabrics takes place in a socially and environmentally friendly manner.
+When it comes to the production of wool/silk by the meter, it is particularly important to us that it is produced in a socially and environmentally friendly manner.
 Not only because some of the fabrics are worn directly on the (children's) skin as underwear, but also because we don't want to be responsible for committing environmental sins during production.
-All of our wool and wool/silk fabrics are mulesing-free.
-This means that “our” wool-sheep are not exposed to the procedure of removing the skin around their tail without anesthesia to prevent pest infestation.
+All of our wool/silk fabrics are mulesing-free.
+This means that "our" woolly sheep do not remove the skin around the tail without anesthesia to prevent pest infestation.
 This procedure has been sharply criticized by animal protection organizations.
-As a matter of principle, we only offer guaranteed mulesing-free wool and wool/silk fabrics.
+As a matter of principle, we only offer guaranteed mulesing-free wool/silk fabrics.
 Unfortunately, even the GOTS label is not enough to ensure that the fabric used is mulesing-free.
-Therefore, one must always pay attention to both keywords if one wants to get high-quality organic wool fabric that was produced without committing any sins in animal welfare.
+Therefore, one must always pay attention to both keywords if one wants to get high-quality organic wool that has not committed any animal welfare sins.
 We only buy GOTS certified fabric to ensure for ourselves and our customers that the manufacturing meets the highest standards.
-We ourself as a small company are not GOTS-certified (even the step of cutting fabric into individual pieces is subject to certification), so we do not advertise with the GOTS label, which does not detract from the quality of our fabrics.
+Even as a small company, we are not GOTS-certified (the step of cutting piece goods into individual meters is also subject to certification), so we do not advertise with the GOTS seal, which does not detract from the quality of our fabrics.

-The UV protection of wool/silk is almost legendary - we researched the real truth behind the claims and were amazed at how incredibly good wool/silk is as an alternative to UV protection clothing made from polyester plastic.
-Details can be found here ( the blog article is currently missing due to moving to the new site - it will be added again in the next few weeks).
+Wool/silk's UV protection is almost legendary - we researched the real truth behind the claims and were amazed at how incredibly good wool/silk is as an alternative to UV-protecting polyester plastic clothing.
+Details can be found here (the blog article is currently missing due to moving to the new site - it will be added again in the next few weeks)